JK-A2023/Presentation/VPC/README.md

 # VPC

-What have we done here?
-We've just set up the foundation for our walls.
+I have set up the foundation for our walls.

 ![img.png](other_images/image-2.png)

 # Subnets

-Set up my three subnets: 2 public, one private.
+I then set up my three subnets: 2 public, one private.

 ![img.png](other_images/image-3.png)